YuukiPS/yuukips-launcher/README.md

 - ⚙️ Game settings and configuration
 - 🔄 Real-time game installation status
 - 🎨 Beautiful UI with Tailwind CSS
+- 🔒 Administrator privilege enforcement for secure operations
+- 🌐 Built-in proxy server functionality
+- 🔧 Automatic game patching capabilities

+## ⚠️ Administrator Requirements

+**This launcher requires administrator privileges to function properly.**

+The application needs admin access for:
+- **Game Patching**: Copying and applying game patches to protected directories
+- **Proxy Server**: Running the built-in proxy server on system ports
+- **System Configuration**: Modifying Windows proxy settings when needed

+### Installation
+- The installer will automatically request administrator privileges
+- Always install as administrator when prompted

+### Running the Application
+- The launcher will check for admin privileges at startup
+- If not running as admin, the application will display an error and exit
+- **Solution**: Right-click the launcher and select "Run as administrator"

 ## Development